Multivariate LSTM-FCNs for Time Series Classification: Introduction

 This paper proposes two deep learning models for multivariate time series classification.
-The proposed models require minimal preprocessing and are tested on 35 datasets, obtaining strong performance in most of them.
+These proposed models require minimal preprocessing and are tested on 35 datasets, obtaining strong performances in most of them.
+Performance is the classification accuracy of a model on a particular dataset.
 The rest of the paper is ordered as follows.
-The background works are discussed in Section \ref{Background Works}.
+Background works are discussed in Section \ref{Background Works}.
 We present the architecture of the two proposed models in Section \ref{LSTMFCN}.
-In Section \ref{Experiments}, we discuss the dataset, test the models on, present our results and analyze our findings.
-In Section \ref{conclusion} we draw our conclusion.
+In Section \ref{Experiments}, we discuss the dataset, evaluate the models on them, present our results and analyze our findings.
+In Section \ref{conclusion}, we draw our conclusion.